-Class of 2013 and 2014: for the Classes of 2013 and 2014, students will be required to pass the reading, writing, and math high school state exams and participate in the science high school state exam, state-approved alternatives or assessments for students in special education.
+Class of 2014: for the Class of 2014, students will be required to pass the reading, writing, and math high school state exams and participate in the Biology end-of-course exam, state-approved alternatives or assessments for students in special education.
 Students will need to pass one math end-of-course exams.
-The option to earn two math credits after 10th grade is not available.

-Class of 2015 and beyond: Beginning with the Class of 2015, students will be required to pass the reading, writing, math and science high school state exams, state-approved alternatives or assessments for students in special education.
-Students will need to pass two math end-of-course exams and a Biology end-of-course examination.
-The option to earn two math credits after 10th grade is not available.
+Class of 2015 and beyond: Beginning with the Class of 2015, students will be required to pass the reading and writing high school state exams.
+Students will need to pass two math end-of-course exams and a Biology end-of-course exam.
+There are state-approved alternative assessments for students in special education.